In re C.M.

 I. Facts

-Two children C.M. and M.H.M. (hereinafter referred to by the pseudonyms "Alexander" and "Tess") are the juveniles whose welfare is involved in this appeal.
-Both have the same father (hereinafter referred to by the pseudonym "Phillip"), who is one respondent.
-Alexander's mother, wife of Phillip (hereinafter referred to as "Olympia," also a pseudonym) was not a party to this proceeding as explained infra.
-Tess's mother (hereinafter referred to as "Nicei," a pseudonym) is also a respondent.
-During the times relevant to the instant proceedings, Alexander and Tess resided in Nicei's dwelling.
+Two children C.M. and M.H.M. (hereinafter referred to by the pseudonyms “Alexander” and “Tess”) are the juveniles whose welfare is involved in this appeal.
+Both have the same father (hereinafter referred to by the pseudonym “Phillip”), who is one respondent.
+Alexander’s mother, wife of Phillip (hereinafter referred to as “Olympia,” also a pseudonym) was not a party to this proceeding as explained infra.
+Tess’s mother (hereinafter referred to as “Nicei,” a pseudonym) is also a respondent.
+Diming the times relevant to the instant proceedings, Alexander and Tess resided in Nicei’s dwelling.

 Phillip married Olympia in 2002.
 Olympia, who is a citizen and resident of the United Kingdom, was deported from the United States in January 2007 and barred from return for at least ten years.
 Upon being deported, she left Alexander and her teenaged daughter from a prior relationship behind.
 Phillip became responsible for both.
 His wife’s daughter went to school each day, but Alexander needed a caretaker.

-In September 2003, during Phillip's marriage to Olympia, he picked up Nicei from the side of the road as she was walking home from the store.
-Phillip, who was more than twenty years older than Nicei, had an ongoing affair with her and moved her into his *796 mother's house.
-When Phillip left Nicei at his mother's house, he would go home to the house he shared with Olympia.
+In September 2003, during Phillip’s marriage to Olympia, he picked up Nicei from the side of the road as she was walking home from the store.
+Phillip, who. was more than twenty years older than Nicei, had an ongoing affair with her and moved her into his mother’s house.
+When Phillip left Nicei at his mother’s house, he would go home to the house he shared with Olympia.

 Olympia gave birth to Alexander in September 2005.
-Nicei gave birth to Tess in December 2005 and obtained public housing for herself and Tess.
+Nicei gave birth to Tess in December 2005 and obtained public housing for herself ánd Tess.
 She believed Phillip did not join them because it would violate public housing rules.
 Nicei did not know that Phillip was married to Olympia, and Olympia did not know about Nicei; they found out about one another just before Olympia was deported.
-Phillip then told Nicei that he had a son, Alexander, Alexander's mother had been deported, and he needed someone to take care of Alexander.
+Phillip then [56] told Nicei that he had a son, Alexander, Alexander’s mother had been deported, and he needed someone to take care of Alexander.
 He did not tell her that he was still married to Olympia.

 Nicei cared for Alexander every weekday and sometimes on the weekends as well.
-She considered herself Alexander's "stepmom" and treated him like he was her "own son."
-While Phillip hired lawyers to attempt to get his wife back, he kept Nicei "on the back burner" and busy at the apartment caring for his children.
+She considered herself Alexander’s “step-mom” and treated him like he was her “own son.”
+While Phillip hired lawyers to attempt to get his wife back, he kept Nicei “on the back burner” and busy at the apartment caring for his children.
 She cooked, cleaned, and did laundry for them.

 Nicei lost her public housing due to Phillip coming in and out of her home.
 Phillip then found a house that he rented.
 Because Olympia was out of the country, Phillip was able to live with Nicei and two of his children.
 He sent Olympia’s daughter to live with her father.